alexisM8/Lapiz/README.md

 will produce the circle.ppm file which when converted to a .png looks like:
 ![circles](https://github.com/alexisM8/Lapiz/blob/main/examples/circles.png)

+## To Do
+* Support for triangles
+* Support for polinomials
+* Support for arcs/curving lines

 ## Authors
 Alexis Rodriguez aka alexisM8